Eligibility Requirements for Global Impact Grants

-1. U.S. organizations must provide evidence that the IRS has recognized them as tax exempt under the Internal Revenue Code Section 501 (c)(3), AND has classified them as a public charity.
+- Organizations within the United States must be recognized by the IRS as tax exempt under Internal Revenue Code Section 501 (c)(3), and classified by the IRS as a public charity.

-2. Organizations from outside the U.S. must (a) provide information and documents to determine whether the organization is the equivalent of a U.S. public charity, or (b) agree to sign and comply with an expenditure responsibility contract.
-Cisco will determine whether (a) or (b) is appropriate for a particular organization.
+- Organizations from outside the U.S. must provide information and documents to determine whether the organization is the equivalent of a U.S. public charity.

-As a rule, Cisco does not fund organizations or programs whose overhead expenses exceed 25%.
-Organizations or programs whose overhead costs exceed our stated limit are occasionally exempt from this requirement; however, they must be exceptionally aligned with Cisco's values and criteria, and they must clearly explain and justify their overhead costs.
-Exemptions to the requirement on overhead expenses are determined on a case-by-case basis.
+- An organization's overhead is not to exceed 25 percent.
+(Organizations are occasionally exempt from this requirement; however, they must be exceptionally aligned with Cisco's values and criteria, and they must clearly explain and justify their overhead costs.
+Exemptions to the requirement on overhead expenses are determined on a case-by-case basis.)

 In general, Cisco does not fund the purchase of computer hardware or software, but may consider doing so only in cases where: 1) such resources are leveraged in a strategically innovative manner, thereby extending their impact well beyond everyday/staff use; AND 2) such resources are not available through other, more cost-effective means such as in-kind donation.
 Applicants must demonstrate that they have thoroughly explored such avenues without success.